-Planning is underway at Salisbury High School as the first stage of their Building Better Schools upgrade.
+Planning is underway at Salisbury High School as the first stage of our redevelopment upgrade.
 The plans propose that transportable buildings are demolished near the carpark entry on Farley Grove to make way for a new facility with a prominent street frontage.

-Plans for the new building will provide contemporary learning spaces for art, home economics and languages with connection to flexible outdoor learning spaces.
-A new covered walkway from the new building is planned to link to the school's existing
+Plans for the new building will provide contemporary learning spaces for art, food technology and languages with connection to flexible outdoor learning spaces.
+A new covered walkway from the new building is planned to link to the school's existing science, technology, engineering and maths (STEM) building.